Nyakio-Eva/todoapp_with_php/README.md

 ### Start building
 - Composer init - to create the json file
 - composer require: vlucas/phpdotenv
-- use sqlite db file
+- use sqlite db file = todos.db
+- write a pdo connection script or database configuration = dbConfig.php
+- create the first table= tasks
+- write script file to add a task to db